templ-fun/evm-protocol/docs/MINIAPP_DEPLOYMENT.md

 2. Update `frontend/public/.well-known/farcaster.json`:
    - Fill `accountAssociation.header`, `.payload`, and `.signature` with the object downloaded from the Warpcast Developer Tools.
    - Verify each URL points to the production CDN path (`https://app.templ.fun/miniapp/...`).
-3. Run the manifest validator locally:
+3. Run the manifest validator locally (mirrors the schema validation step called out in the Farcaster publishing docs):
    ```bash
    npm --prefix frontend run validate:miniapp
    ```